Multimodal Rationales for Explainable Visual Question Answering: Abstract

 \section{Abstract}

 Visual Question Answering (VQA) is a challenging task of predicting the answer to a question about the content of an image.
-It requires deep understanding of both the textual question and visual image.
-Prior works directly evaluate the answering models by simply calculating the accuracy of the predicted answers.
-However, the inner reasoning behind the prediction is disregarded in such a ``black box" system, and we do not even know if one can trust the predictions.
-In some cases, the models still get the correct answers even when they focus on irrelevant visual regions or textual tokens, which makes the models unreliable and illogical.
-To generate both visual and textual rationales next to the predicted answer to the given image/question pair, we propose \textbf{C}onvincing \textbf{R}ationales for \textbf{VQA}, \textbf{CRVQA}.
-Considering the extra annotations brought by the new outputs, {CRVQA} is trained and evaluated by samples converted from some existing VQA datasets and their visual labels.
-The extensive experiments demonstrate that the visual and textual rationales support the prediction of the answers, and further improve the accuracy.
-Furthermore, {CRVQA} achieves competitive performance on generic VQA datatsets in the zero-shot evaluation setting.
-The dataset and source code will be released under \url{https://github.com/lik1996/CRVQA2024}.
+Prior works directly evaluate the answering models by simply calculating the accuracy of predicted answers.
+However, the inner reasoning behind the predictions is disregarded in such a ``black box" system, and we cannot ascertain the trustworthiness of the predictions.
+Even more concerning, in some cases, these models predict correct answers despite focusing on irrelevant visual regions or textual tokens.
+To develop an explainable and trustworthy answering system, we propose a novel model termed \textbf{MRVQA} (\textbf{M}ultimodal \textbf{R}ationales for \textbf{VQA}), which provides visual and textual rationales to support its predicted answers.
+To measure the quality of generated rationales, a new metric \textbf{vtS} (visual-textual Similarity) score is introduced from both visual and textual perspectives.
+Considering the extra annotations distinct from standard VQA, MRVQA is trained and evaluated using samples synthesized from some existing datasets.
+Extensive experiments across three EVQA datasets demonstrate that MRVQA achieves new state-of-the-art results through additional rationale generation, enhancing the trustworthiness of the explainable VQA model.
+The code and the synthesized dataset are released under \url{https://github.com/lik1996/MRVQA2025}.